 One of EY’s entrepreneurship-focused initiatives, the Vantage program, sends EY’s highest performing mid-career employees to provide pro bono support for high-impact entrepreneurs in countries that are strategically important to the world’s growth.
 EY Vantage Advisors spend six weeks in an emerging country, working full time to assist entrepreneurs in addressing their key business challenges.

 Established in 2005, the Vantage program has donated $10 million in value of service.
 Employees have logged more than 60,000 pro bono hours to support 213 placements across 30 countries.
 In the past decade, EY has helped companies like Previta—a Mexican company focused on chronic disease detection and treatment—to create optimal business processes to best utilize their newly installed SAP software.

 “Through our Vantage program, we use our more than three decades of experience in recognizing and advising fast-growth companies to amplify the positive social impact of entrepreneurs,” said Holmes.
 “We believe that these firms are the creators of social and economic value, and that supporting the growth of entrepreneurship in emerging markets is one of the most powerful ways we can help to support job creation and transform emerging economies.”

-To learn more about how to develop and execute a stake-holder engagement strategy, structure, and process, consider joining us in Dallas on December 7-8, 2016 for our Stakeholder Engagement: Identify, Prioritize, and Act course.
+To learn more about how to develop and execute a stake-holder engagement strategy, structure, and process, consider joining us for our Stakeholder Engagement: Identify, Prioritize, and Act course.